 Elizabeth Gregory, director of the women's gender and sexuality studies program at the University of Houston and author of Ready: Why Women Are Embracing The New Later Motherhood, found that for each year a college graduate delays pregnancy, she will likely increase her long-term salary.
 Even delaying child rearing just five years, from age 30 to 35, was linked to a boost in salary of $16,000 per year, on average.

-Also, the marriages of older parents tends to be more stable.
+Also, the marriages of older parents tend to be more stable.
 These parents usually have more experience with children, whether interacting with kids as aunts and uncles, or through their friends’ children.

 Here's a breakdown of your odds of conception at every age.
 Keep in mind that while men generally remain fertile much longer than women, their fertility also declines with age, and can be affected by lifestyle factors such as smoking and drinking.